thawkin3/sa11y-demo/README.md

 ## Exploring the demo

+The demo app is hosted here: http://tylerhawkins.info/sa11y-demo/build/

-You can view the demo app locally on your machine by running `yarn start`.
+You can also view the demo app locally on your machine by running `yarn start`.
 In the demo app you'll see a few examples of accessible and non-accessible content.
 These examples include buttons, images, and modals.

 You can run the tests locally on your machine by running `yarn test`.
 If you look at any of the `.test.js` files in the project, you'll see that we call the `.toBeAccessible()` custom Jest matcher on each of the components.
 If `@sa11y/jest` or `jest-axe` find any a11y violations, they will be displayed in your terminal.